 Visibility Offers Peace of Mind

 In addition to trusting your cloud provider and making sure you uphold configuration best practices, you need to make sure that you have complete visibility into what’s going on in your cloud.
 Unfortunately, some businesses have avoided moving to the cloud because they feared it would offer them less visibility.
 That’s not true at all; in fact, it’s quite the opposite.

-With a solution such as Threat Stack Cloud Security Platform®, you obtain broad and deep visibility into your environment.
+With a solution such as Threat Stack’s intrusion detection platform, you obtain broad and deep visibility into your environment.
 This is obviously very important for regulated industries and sensitive workloads in the cloud, but it’s key across the board.

 The best way to ensure visibility is to stay laser-focused on the workload.
 After all, how can you know what is happening with your files and who’s doing what if you can’t look at events on the host?
 This requires a big change in mindset and approach from on-prem monitoring, but it’s the key to upholding your end of the bargain when it comes to security.

 Collecting data straight from the kernel means you can monitor, audit, and alert on potential threats in real time.
 That’s frankly not possible with more traditional network and log-driven systems.
 And that’s why it’s the best (really the only) way to achieve complete visibility and to truly accept responsibility for the security of your data and applications in the cloud.